Vishal0899/Vishal0899/README.md

 </h2>

 <h2>About me :</h2>
-<p>I am Aspiring, Analytical, Observant and detail-oriented Full-Stack Web Developer with a specialization in MERN stack.
+<p>I am an Aspiring, Analytical, Observant and detail-oriented Full-Stack Web Developer with a specialization in MERN stack.
 Self-motivated and curious, with a keen interest in building user-centric products.
 Capable of writing code in frontend by using HTML, CSS, React.js, JavaScript.
 And at Backend using Express.js Node.js and MongoDB Database.
-I am passionate about Coding and strongly interested in working to enhance my career in very good organization and also to use my skills to bring out the best of the organization.</p>
+I am passionate about coding and strongly interested in working to enhance my career in a very good organization and also to use my skills to bring out the best of the organization.</p>
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">